|

 Basics -

-Nylon leader at least 18 long, joined with a grinner or shock leader
+least 5m long, joined with a grinner or shock leader

 knot.